nv-morpheus/Morpheus/examples/llm/vdb_upload/README.md

      sentence-transformers/paraphrase-multilingual-mpnet-base-v2
     ```

-### Running the Langchain Pipeline (Optional)
+### Running the LangChain Pipeline (Optional)

-- Optional guide for running the Langchain pipeline, if applicable.## Developer Docs
+- Optional guide for running the LangChain pipeline, if applicable.

-- A link to the developer documentation where the README.md is also linked.

 > **Note**: This pipeline will, by default, run continuously repeatedly polling the configured RSS sources.
 To run for a
 > fixed number of iterations, add the `--stop_after=N` flag.